rodrhern-ucm/Social-network-analysis-a-novel-paradigm-for-improving-community-detection/README.md

 - **`Codes/`**: Scripts for running the methodology.
 - **`Metrics/`**: Summaries and statistics for various steps in the methodology.
 - **`Results/`**: Outputs for all combinations of evaluated networks.
 Here is stored individually the results which are input for Table 1 (among the rest of networks)
-- **`Case study/`**: Input files (Emisor.csv and Receptor.csv) for building up the graph and communities vector input for Figure 4.
+- **`Case study/`**: Input files (Emisor.csv and Receptor.csv) for building up the graph and communities vector (corrected_community_values_ccaa.csv) input for Figure 4.
 Results obtained using same codes as for the rest of networks

 ---